BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

 ## Atomic Swaps

-The signing API supports the production of "adaptor signatures", modified partial signatures which have an auxiliary secret encrypted to them.
-A partial signature is revealed to a party who learns the secret; conversely, a party with the corresponding secret will learn the secret.
+The signing API supports the production of "adaptor signatures", modified partial signatures which are offset by an auxiliary secret known to one party.
+That is,
+    1. One party generates a (secret) adaptor `t` with corresponding (public) adaptor `T = t*G`.
+    2. When combining nonces, each party adds `T` to the total nonce used in the signature.
+    3. The party who knows `t` must "adapt" their partial signature with `t` to complete the signature.
+    4. Any party who sees both the final signature and the original partial signatures can compute `t`.

 Using these adaptor signatures, two 2-of-2 MuSig signing protocols can be executed in parallel such that one party's partial signatures are made atomic.
 That is, when the other